History of the Israeli–Palestinian conflict: Before World War II

 Palestinian nationalism was marked by a reaction to the Zionist movement and to Jewish settlement in Palestine as well as by a desire for self-determination by the Arab population in the region.
 Jewish immigration to Palestine continued to grow significantly during the period of the British Mandate in Palestine, mainly due to the growth of anti-Semitism in Europe.
 Between 1919 and 1926, 90,000 immigrants arrived in Palestine because of the anti-Semitic manifestations, such as the pogroms in Ukraine in which 100,000 Jews were killed.
 Some of these immigrants were absorbed in Jewish communities established on lands purchased legally by Zionist agencies from absentee landlords.
 In some cases, a large acquisition of lands, from absentee landlords, led to the replacement of the fellahin tenant farmers with European Jewish settlers, causing Palestinian Arabs to feel dispossessed.
-Jewish immigration to Palestine was especially significant after the rise of the Nazis to power in Germany, following which the Jewish population in Palestine doubled.
+Jewish immigration to Palestine was especially significant after the rise of the Nazis to power in Germany, following which the Jewish population in Palestine doubled, although German Jews accounted for no more than about one-fourth of Jewish migrants to Palestine during 1932-1939.
+(Note: 247,000 Jewish migrants arrived in Palestine from 1932 to 1939.
+The number of German Jews who migrated to Palestine from the beginning of 1933 until the end of 1937 is 43,000 and the number of German Jews who migrated to Palestine from August 1933 until 1939 under the Haavara Agreement is estimated at 60,000 or less.)